gorse-io/docs/src/posts/avx512-in-golang.md

   - SIMD
 ---

-# How to Use AVX512 in Golang
+# How to Use AVX512 in Golang via C Compiler

 AVX512 is the latest generation of SIMD instructions released by Intel, which can process 512 bits of data in one instruction cycle, equivalent to 16 single-precision floating point numbers or 8 double-precision floating point numbers.
 The training and inference process of recommendation models in [Gorse](https://gorse.io/) requires a lot of vector computation, and AVX512 can theoretically bring some acceleration effect.
 Unfortunately, the Go compiler does not automatically generate SIMD instructions.